On Fatal Dates and Figures.Adapted from Eugeny Derbarmdiker and Sergey Roy’s translations by Akbar Muhammad.

 At twenty-six, his end one in a pistol duel faced,

-They nailed his hands—to stop his teaching, to suppress the threat
+They nailed him to the cross in order to suppress the threat

 When I think over thirty-seven, I sober up right off,

-And now again it gives me lots of trouble,
+And now again it gives me lots of troubles,

-Because at thirty-seven, great Pushkin get the deadly shot,
+Because just at this number, Pushkin get the deadly shot,

 And Mayakovsky with a shot was done for.